Thompson Sampling in Function Spaces via Neural Operators: Additional background

 where $\model \sim \gp(0, \kernel_\nngp)$ denotes the network at its random initialization, as defined above, $\vkernel_\nObs^\ntk(\location) := [\kernel_\ntk(\location_i, \location)]_{i=1}^\nObs \in \R^\nObs$, $\Kernel_\nObs^\ntk := [\kernel_\ntk(\location_i, \location_j)]_{i, j = 1}^\nObs \in \R^{\nObs\times\nObs}$, and $\vec\model_\nObs := [\model(\location_i)]_{i=1}^\nObs \in \R^\nObs$.
 Now applying the GP limit to the randomly initialized network $\model$ \citep{Lee2019, Ordonez2025observation}, we have that:

 where we again set $\kernel := \kernel_\nngp$ to avoid clutter.
 However, note that such GP model does not generally correspond to a Bayesian posterior.
-An exception is where only the last linear layer is trained, while the rest are kept fixed at their random initialization; in which case case, the GP described by the NTK and the exact GP posterior according to the NNGP kernel match \citep[App.
-D]{Lee2019}.
+An exception is where only the last linear layer is trained, while the rest are kept fixed at their random initialization; in which case case, the GP described by the NTK and the exact GP posterior according to the NNGP kernel match in the unregularized setting \citep{Lee2019}.